Milazzo11/BITicket-CSEC604-Archive/README.txt

 NOTE: CURRENTLY, STORAGE SYSTEM USES BYTES, NOT BITSTRINGS
 ### THIS IS JUST PROOF OF CONCEPT, BUT EVENTUALLY IMPLEMENT BITSTRINGS

 ...
 AND YA KNOW, TEST THE STUPID THING LOL

+(MAKE SURE ALL HTTP STATUS CODES ACTUALLY MAKE THE MOST SENSE) (AND MAKE IT SO THAT REQUEST SIGNATURE VERIF IS OF SUBSET)

 uvicorn server:app --reload